jboss-set/aphrodite/README.md

 Aphrodite
 ===========
-An api for retrieving and updating SET issues from multiple issue trackers.
+An API for retrieving and updating SET issues from multiple issue trackers.

 #Configuration
 ------------